simeonreusch/ztf_plan_obs/README.md

 # ztf_plan_obs
 Toolset for planning and triggering observations with ZTF.
 GCN parsing is currently only implemented for IceCube alerts.

 It checks if the object is observable with a maximum airmass on a given date, plots the airmass vs. time, computes two optimal (minimal airmass at night) observations of 300s in g- and r and generate the ZTF field plots for all fields having a reference.

-The output is designed so it can be directly pasted into the [GROWTH ToO Marshal](http://skipper.caltech.edu:8081/login?next=%2Fplan_manual) to schedule an observation.
+There is also the option to create a longer (multiday) observation plan.

 # Requirements
 [ztfquery](https://github.com/mickaelrigault/ztfquery) for checking if fields have a reference.